 North Cascades National Park

-North Cascades is one of the best Washington State national parks, thanks to natural beauty and many activities on offer.
+North Cascades is one of the best Washington State national parks, thanks to its natural beauty and many activities on offer.

 The park spans over 500,000 acres covered by enormous mountains and has been a national park since 1968.
 The park features the most recorded plant species of any park and has over 300 glaciers, one of the more astonishing North Cascades National Park facts.